icetea-labs/icetea-gate/README.md

   condition: {
     datasources: 2, // at least 2 datasources agree
     reputation: 4, // only accept data sources with reputation >= 4 stars
+    conflict: 'reject', // what to do if conflict between datasources: reject, avarage
+    timeout: 10 // 10 blocks
   }
 }
 gate.query(queryOpts, 'myCallbackFunctionName', 'someValue')